 Transferring your Stocks and Shares ISA to a cash ISA

-You can transfer a Stocks and Shares ISA to a cash ISA.
+You can transfer a Stocks and Shares or equity ISA to a cash ISA.
 While it is unusual to do so, you may want to if you no longer want to risk losing money by investing in the stock market.
 In addition, while Stocks and Shares ISAs do provide a temporary holding account for cash the interest rates are miserly.
-Therefore if you want to hold cash you are better off transferring into a cash ISA but do your research to find the best ISA transfer rate.
+Therefore if you want to hold cash you are better off transferring into a cash ISA but do your research to find the best ISA transfer rates.